-The present document is applicable primarily to support mission critical services in the IOPS mode of operation defined in3GPP TS 23.401 [2].
-For that, the mission critical services are supported using E-UTRAN access based on the EPC architecture.
+The present document is applicable to support mission critical services in the IOPS mode of operation for all supported acces types including E-UTRAN, 5G or 5GA.

 The functional architecture to support mission critical services in the IOPS mode of operation can be used for public safety applications and also for general commercial applications, e.g. utility companies and railways, for the case of a backhaul failure.

+6.x.x.3 Other affected clauses

+6.x.x.4 Solution evaluation